pydio/pydio-doc-admin-guide/6_customize_interface/2_vanitizer.md

 ### Advanced Customization

-The vanitizer among other things also allows you to have your **custom CSS**.
+The Brand Theme among other things also allows you to have your **custom CSS**.

 Add **custom buttons** that you can map to any functionality you wish to, it could be related to Cells or unrelated for instance you can have a button to redirect to your company portal, redirect you to your mailbox and many more.